FioValdiviezo/-geospatial-public-policy-analysis-with-geopandas/README.md

 This repository stores all the scripts and databases needed to build data visualizations about Teen Fertility Rates in Peru.
 The final products are also stored.

+Main Databases:
+* ENDES (2007 - 2017)
+* Certification System for Live Births of the Ministry of Health, 2012 - 2020

 ![Borns_register](https://user-images.githubusercontent.com/82238535/214869130-42304135-4ca8-4ce7-ae5c-e75c788dc6c1.png)